10 Arby's Secrets You Need to Know

 "On the day we opened, the McDonald's hamburger was 15 cents and our sandwich was 69 cents," Leroy Raffel told NBC News.
 "So, you had to be a little more affluent to buy our sandwich."
 Arby's could be making a play to be seen as more upscale again as word has it that they are testing a burger that's made with a blend of 52% Wagyu beef and 48% sirloin.
 Read more about it here: Arby's Is Testing a Rare New Premium Item, Customers Say

 Arby's sassy Twitter account isn't some intern in a basement.

 People love Arby's tweets, which are often funny, and speak in the language of the Internet.
 However, while you might think it's one funny person snarking on the competition, it's actually a whole internal team and a social media marketing agency.
-They're the ones that spend days crafting the pop-culture reference heavy tweets and trolling their competitors, according to reporting in Kotaku.
+They're the ones that spend days crafting pop-culture reference-heavy tweets and trolling their competitors, according to reporting in Kotaku.